-Maggie (the rescue dog) and I are returning to the road to reinvention in the winter of 2017-18., after summing on Long Island.
-We plan to follow the sun and stay in warm climates where temperatures are above 55 degrees.
-Point of interest are National and State Parks, the 100 best public golf courses, and visit friends and family in the Lower 48, aka Continental U.S.
+In June 2016 I sold my Washington, D.C. home (a three-story row house in NE) sold or gave away most of my belongings and began my Road@Reinvention.
+Maggie (my rescue dog) a Bearded Collie moved into a 19′ Bambi Airstream travel trailer I purchased in Houston, TX in that fall.
+We plan to follow the sun and stay in warm climates, where temperatures are hopefully above 55 degrees.
+Points of interest are National and State Parks, public golf courses, and visiting friends and family in the Lower 48, aka Continental U.S.

 Four years in Carson City, Nevada I enjoyed exploring the Sierra Nevada Mountains from 1995-99.
-I learned to play golf there, and became addicted.
-I moved again and recreated myself again in Washington D.C., becoming a lobbyist on Capitol Hill in 1999 for the Service Employees International Union (SEIU).
+I learned to play golf and became an addict.
+My 2nd reinvention was in 1999 when I moved from Carson City, Nevada to Washington D.C., and became a federal lobbyist for the Service Employees International Union (SEIU).

-17 years of walking the halls of the U.S. Capitol talking to Members of Congress advocating for workers on behalf of unions, I saw our Democracy up close and personal.
-The money and the gerrymandering of congressional districts have corrupted our government.
-I couldn’t stand it anymore.
-In June 2016, I sold my 3 story row house on Capitol Hill, got rid of all my furniture and possessions.
-Except for a 5 ft storage in Florida, but I need to get rid of that stuff too, someday.
+17 years of walking the halls of the U.S. Capitol talking to Members of Congress advocating for workers, I saw our Democracy up close and personal.
+Rather I saw the polluting influence of money and the gerrymandering of congressional districts that have corrupted, broken and stolen our democracy.

-Growing up in CA, my fondest memories are of my Mom renting a tear drop trailer, piling the family in the station wagon and heading to the Sierra Nevada Mountains, a National or State Parks.
+Growing up in CA, my fondest memories are of Mom renting a tear-drop trailer, piling the family in our station wagon and heading to the Sierra Nevada Mountains, and the National or State Parks.
 I am reverting to my childhood.

-In September, I sold Scout and upgraded to a 20′ Flying Cloud.
-It is amazing what an additional one foot and 10 inches get you in an Airstream.
+In September 2017, I sold the 19′ (Scout I) and upgraded to a 20′ Flying Cloud: Scout II.
+It is amazing what an additional one foot and 10 inches will get you in an Airstream.
 A kitchen with counter space and lots more storage.
-I bought my first Airstream for $28,000. and sold her for $29,000.
-Airstreams are an investment, and hold their value.
-Not to mention the great style of an Airstream.

-Now please join me in singing the Kathy Mettea song, Further and Further Away.
+Now please click this link and sing along with my favorite Kathy Mettea song, Further and Further Away.